 Does Plexus Slim Work?

 I didn't try Plexus Slim and I don't personally know anyone who has tried it.
 I can only go by the research.
 Because of its ingredients, I'm fairly sure it will reduce blood sugar levels.
-But as for weight loss, let's just say results will vary.
+But as for weight loss, let's just say the results will vary.